 According to the EY report, Saudi Arabia, the United Arab Emirates (UAE), and Malaysia are the three largest Islamic banking markets in terms of assets.
 Saudi Arabia takes the lead with 34 percent market share, followed by 17 percent and 13 percent in the UAE and Malaysia, respectively.

 Ashar Nazim, a partner in EY’s Global Islamic Banking Center, said the “FinTech revolution” — in terms of data, analytics, robotics, and artificial intelligence — has the ability to bring scattered data together and help decision-makers make better decisions.
 “We believe the last 20 years of Islamic banking have been about innovation in Shariah contracts and Shariah-compliant products and services,” said Nazim.
 “The next 20 years will be about combining smart technology with Islamic banking to grow further.”

 The size of the Islamic finance industry is now close to $2 trillion.
 “We believe there are an additional trillion dollars in the industry which isn’t formally captured,” Nazim added.

-He further said this additional trillion dollar is primarily from endowments (waqf), high net worth and institutional investing done in a number of infrastructure projects in the conventional and Islamic markets.
+He further said this additional trillion dollar is primarily from endowments (waqf), high net worth, and institutional investing done in several infrastructure projects in the conventional and Islamic markets.
 “Bringing the additional $1 trillion into the Islamic finance industry is where FinTech can be very important,” Nazim said.